Jay Fisher - World Class Knifemaker

 In Nepal, they are hand made, from leaf spring or other available stock, by a barefoot "kami" sitting near a hot fire with a 3" square anvil, laboriously pounding out and hand-grinding the final form.
 Not exactly junk steel that is mass produced, and they are not doing anything new.

 You can smell someone trying to inflate the quality of a poor work by claiming it is made while barefoot and of a leaf spring cut from an old Jeep.
 Yes, I said American Jeep, because if you look it up in real historic texts, you'll find that the Jeep after WW2 was prized for the leaf springs in Borneo and these very springs ended up in khukris.
-I love how these guys paint a picture.
-That somehow, a primitive work is better made than a modern piece because of the special traditional foreign name.
+I love how these guys paint a picture: that somehow, a primitive work is better made than a modern piece because of the special traditional foreign name.
 Thanks, too for describing the fire as "hot."
 I would not have expected any less.
-He goes on to dismiss modern steels as junk steels!
-While there are some low-end knives being made with inferior steels, the leaf springs of a WW2 era Jeep is absolutely not considered a fine, modern tool steel suitable for knives!
+He goes on to dismiss modern steels as junk steels, while modern tool steels are clearly better than any previous steels ever made in history!
+While there are some low-end knives being made with inexpensive steels, the leaf springs of a WW2 era Jeep is absolutely not considered a fine, modern tool steel suitable for knives!
 Sigh-

 Kukris have been made that way for centuries, all differentially hardened, and the only natural grind on such a tool is the convex grind.